baronmdw/frontend-dev-proj-2-udacity-input/README.md

 npm test

-now everything should be up and running -> navigate to localhost:8081 in your favorite browser
+now everything should be up and running
+Make sure to delete your browser history if you reviewed this project before -> navigate to localhost:8081 in your favorite browser